 There must be a good ratio of chickens to roosters or there will be trouble in the hen house!
 They strut around, loudly crowing their many attributes at all hours.
 They crow at two in the morning, three in the morning, six in the morning and sometimes all throughout the day!
 One gets up early here at Dunn Farm, being serenaded!!
 They make more noise than our resident frogs!

 We really are fond of our chickens.
 They are kept for egg production and as barnyard pets.
 Many of them are named while young, while some earn their names, like Crazy and Studley.
+They love foraging, poking through the flowers and under the shrubs, damaging nothing and yet turning up bugs and worms to their delight.
+They make soft cooing sounds as comforting as a dove.

 The chickens all enjoy free range meals on the weekends (each house takes turns), and as soon as Tim opens the gates, chickens and roosters run gleefully out to the yard, pastures, and forest.
 Once there they contentedly work the soil, digging up bugs, and other squishy things.
 Chickens are true scavengers and will eat almost anything!
 We give them stale bread and crackers, ripe fruits, cooked rice, and vegetable trimmings from the kitchen.